-Note from the author: The wind howls as I huddle under the Bimmeny with my legs to the high sun, glistening on the water.
-The tide is going out so fast I can see it and a distant kayaker fights against the current to reach the shore.
-Many boats are rocking in the strong breeze, the wind whistles through and halyards play bells on the masts.
+The wind howls as I huddle under the Bimmeny.
+The sun is beginning it's decent and glistening on the currents crests.
+The tide is going out so fast, I can see a distant kayaker fighting against the current to reach the shore.
+Many boats are rocking in the strong breeze as the wind whistles through and halyards play bells on the masts.

 If all these boats were business which would succeed?

 Each vessel has operating systems, honed by their skippers, each skipper has been faced with makeshift days and the array of choices they force themselves to afford at the local chandlery.
 Some skippers invest in all the glory days and good looks, but would not be able to get across the bay in a fair wind, others have afforded themselves nothing but a dream and have set out across the seven seas in 30 feet of wood planking and hand-sewn canvas sails.
 In this harbor, there is at least one example of each and everything in the middle.
 It wasn’t until I myself took up sailing and boat ownership that I realized the same principles that apply to successful sailing apply to a successful business.